jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 “Samo’s in a pretty bad shape, but I think I’ve managed to persuade him to go down with me,” said Tetley.
-They’d made plans to push Daydreamers, an active cascade series at the very bottom of Vrtnarija, but Samo had been a touch too liberal with the vino the night before.
+They’d made plans to push *Daydreamers*, an active cascade series at the very bottom of *Vrtnarija*, but Samo had been a touch too liberal with the vino the night before.
 “I messed up last night,” he continued, frustrated.
 “All I had to say to him was ‘Be Ready’, before I went to bed...”